CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

 ```

 If we run the test again, we will see no difference in the output.
-That is because we don't use this component anywhere, we don't render it.
+That is because we don't use this component anywhere, we are not rendering it.
 In the app component, we need to import it and render it.

 Modify `App.js` with the following code.